learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 14.4.
-How do you create a custom error class in JavaScript?
+## Q. How do you create a custom error class in JavaScript?

 You can create a custom error class by extending the built-in `Error` class.
 This lets you define domain-specific errors with custom names and additional properties.